A-pril/Multithread-Web-Server-by-python/README.md

-# Crude Server
+# Multiple thread WebServer by python

-Minimal HTTP server written in Python for learning purpose.
+Minimal HTTP server written in Python.

-This is a supplementary code repo for a tutorial I wrote: [Writing an HTTP server from scratch][1].
+This is a supplementary code repo for reference: [Writing an HTTP server from scratch][1].

 ## Running the server